 As the story goes, AOL software developers created the platform during their off-time before releasing it free of charge, much to the chagrin of company executives.
 The online application revolutionized modern communication by providing a real-time chat alternative to email.

 “Online chat was the thing that, until it came around, no one knew they needed, but once they started using it, it became impossible to live without,” says AIM creator Barry Appelman.

-Several years later, business apps like Slack began integrating instant messaging, private forums, and file sharing into singular hubs for workplace collaboration.
+Several years later, business apps like Slack began integrating instant messaging, private forums, and file sharing into user-friendly hubs for workplace collaboration.
 Once again, office employees didn’t know they needed workplace IM until they experienced the difference in efficiency.

-4 Reasons Work Order Software with Chat Is Crucial
+4 Reasons Work Order Software With Chat Is Crucial

 According to a study conducted by ReportLinker, about 43 percent of employees now use instant messaging in the office to boost efficiency, productivity, and team collaboration.
 A similar shift is happening in the “deskless” world.
 MaintainX released the world’s first work order software platform with workflow collaboration and chat functionality designed for mobile, tablet, and desktop in 2018.

-We believe work order software systems with instant messaging capabilities will revolutionize the way maintenance teams around the world troubleshoot asset failures, discuss work orders, and stay in touch.
+At MaintainX, we believe work order software systems with instant messaging capabilities will revolutionize the way maintenance teams around the world troubleshoot asset failures, discuss work orders, and stay in touch.
 In this article, we’ll discuss the advantages that organizations like the one below are already experiencing via work order instant messaging:

-1. Chat Saves Time and Mistakes
+1. Chat Saves Time and Avoids Mistakes

 Unlike email, instant messaging (IM) provides immediate, synchronous resolution to maintenance concerns that may have otherwise lingered unnoticed.
 Here’s how work order software chat saves time: